Shares only incur Capital Gains Tax, so long as they are issued for a price that reflects their current value.

 It is the only digital equity management platform with full, two-way Companies House integration, which means you can avoid a ton of paperwork.
 No forms, no stamps, no post boxes.
 Everything is done digitally.

-We hope this guide to share schemes has proved helpful.
+We hope this guide to share and share option schemes has proved helpful.
 For some specific guidance, you can book a call with one of our equity specialists to find the right answers for your business.